 The scrub turkey is a very small bird, not much larger than a wild duck, with a breast like a pheasant and flesh as white; in fact I have often served it as pheasant and people have not known the difference, It is a most delicious bird, one of Australia’s finest.

-And like the wonga wonga pigeon enjoyed by Godfrey Mundy in 1846 (and undoubtedly many other colonial gourmets) the brush turkey was served with Bread Sauce, the way any white fleshed poultry would be in England:
+Like the wonga wonga pigeon enjoyed by Godfrey Mundy in 1846 (and undoubtedly many other colonial gourmets), the brush turkey was served with Bread Sauce, the way any white fleshed poultry would be in England:

 Roast Scrub Turkey

 Mode- pluck and clean the turkey nicely, rub it over with a little flour, put it in a baking tin with the dripping, place pieces of bacon fat over the breast, keep basting it well all the time, and bake for an hour.
 Serve with bread sauce.

 Hannah Maclurcan, Mrs Maclurcan’s Cookery Book.
 1903.
 (Rouse Hill House & Farm collection).